krishmkumar/INDE577_Kumar_DataSciMachineLearning/notebooks/supervised/README.md

 ---

+## What Is Supervised Learning?

+Supervised learning refers to machine learning tasks where a model is trained using **labeled data**—datasets where each example includes both input features and a known output (such as a class label or numeric value).
+The goal is for the model to learn a mapping from inputs to outputs so it can generalize and make predictions on new, unseen data.

+Supervised learning methods fall into two main categories:

+- **Classification:** predicting discrete categories (e.g., “survived vs. not survived,” “digit 5 vs. not 5”).
+- **Regression:** predicting continuous values (e.g., exam scores, housing prices).

+The notebooks in this directory illustrate how these models are implemented **from scratch**, how they behave on real datasets, and how to evaluate their performance.

+---
 ## 📁 Included Methods & Notebooks

 Below is a list of all algorithms currently implemented in this directory, organized by folder.